encord-team/encord-active/README.md

 ### Quality metrics:

-Quality metrics are applied to your data, labels, and predictions to assign them quality metric scores.
+Quality metrics are applied to your data and labels to assign them quality metric scores.
 Plug in your own or rely on Encord Active's prebuilt quality metrics.
 The quality metrics automatically decompose your data, label, and model quality to show you how to improve your model performance from a data-centric perspective.
 Encord Active ships with 25+ metrics and more are coming; [contributions][contribute-url] are also very welcome.